The Loxone Miniserver Go serves as central control unit for all kinds of automation tasks.

 If you are using Loxone Cloud DNS, then please enter

 dns.loxonecloud.com or dns.loxonecloud.com:<port> if you are not using port 80.

-Connecting additional Extensions to the Link interface must be carried out by a qualified technician in accordance with all applicable regulations.
+Connecting additional Extensions to the Link interface must be carried out by a qualified electrician in accordance with the applicable regulations.

 This device must not be used as part of safety-critical systems.